crsl4/nn-phylogenetics/notebook.md

         ## to understand view('S1') see below
         sequences = sequences.view('S1').reshape(len(leaves), -1)
         sequences = sequences[cls._ORDERS, :]
+        ## the following command change the order of the leaves to match the permutations:
         leaf_list = [[leaves[i] for i in order] for order in cls._ORDERS]
         # print(len(trees), sequences.shape, cls._ORDERS.shape, len(leaf_list), sep='\n')
         # 24, (24, 4, 869), (24, 4), 24